tardate/LittleArduinoProjects/README.md

-# 450 Little Electronics and Arduino Projects
+# 451 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LCR45](./Equipment/LCR45) - evaluating the Peak LCR45 inductance, capacitance and resistance meter.
+> Latest addition:sparkles: [ArcGeneratorKit](./Electronics101/ArcGeneratorKit) - playing with a high-voltage arc generator kit that uses step-up transformer with a simple feedback control of a D882 power transistor.

 Just my collection of electronics projects, many involving an Arduino in one way or another.